Refugee crisis in Europe - your questions answered

 What has happened?

-According to the UN over one million refugees and migrants risked their lives to cross the Mediterranean Sea into Europe during 2015.
+According to the UN, over one million refugees and migrants risked their lives to cross the Mediterranean Sea into Europe during 2015.
 More than 3,400 people died while making the dangerous sea crossing.
-The winter conditions have not stopped the desperate plight of people seeking safety in Europe, as the UN reports that 184,913 refugees have reached Europe by sea since the start of 2016.
+The winter conditions did not stop the desperate plight of people seeking safety in Europe, as the UN reports that 268,289 refugees have reached Europe by sea since the start of 2016.

 Why are people looking to rebuild their lives in Europe?